BioBoost/course_programming_from_base_to_ace/docs/11-arrays/README.md

 };
 ```

 Here the length of the array is determined by the number of values provided between the curly braces `{}`.
-Note that it is also not needed to create an actual array object using the `new` operator.
+Note that it is also not necessary to create an actual array object using the `new` operator.
 This is done automatically by the CLR for you.

 ## The length of an Array

 As mentioned before, the arrays created in C# are no primitive types.
 While an array can hold primitive types, the array itself is an object.
 Objects have data and methods.
 One of the most used data members of an array is its `Length`.
-By using it's length in the for loop condition, our code becomes cleaner and less prone to errors.
+By using it's length in the `for` loop condition, our code becomes cleaner and less prone to errors.

 So the earlier example: